 “This is a one-of-a-kind development in a strategic location that will exponentially develop the food and beverage culture in the Hudson Valley while creating a natural partnership of businesses, retailers, farmers, and homeowners,” says Tom Mulroy, CEO of T-Rex Capital Group LLC, the firm whose affiliate, Bellefield Development Partners, will oversee the project over the course of its ten-year timeline.

 A rendering of the Bellefield grounds in Hyde Park

 The September groundbreaking signaled the beginning of Phase 1, a $60 million investment that prioritizes the construction of the extensive infrastructure, including roads, sewers, water treatment, and electric lines.
-Also part of the initial development is The Inn at Bellefield, a 133-room soft-branded Residence Inn.
-Developed in partnership with the Shaner Hotel Group and in collaboration with Marriott International, the inn will later be joined by a second upscale boutique hotel during a later phase of development.
+Also part of the initial development is The Inn at Bellefield, a 133-room soft-branded Residence Inn created in partnership with the Shaner Hotel Group and in collaboration with Marriott International.

 “With so many premier tourism destinations located in Hyde Park, the addition of attractive, well-located lodging will allow visitors to stay where they play,” says Aileen Rohr, the Town of Hyde Park’s supervisor.